Our Privacy Policy

 Section 7 - Who Has Access To Personal Data And Who The School Shares It With

-7. Occasionally, the school will need to share personal information relating to its community with third parties, such as professional advisers (lawyers and accountants) or relevant authorities (HMRC, police or the local authority) and Toucan Tech (OWBA database provider).
+7. Occasionally, the school will need to share personal information relating to its community with third parties, such as professional advisers (lawyers and accountants) or relevant authorities (HMRC, police or the local authority) and the OWBA and Foundation.
 Personal data (including special categories such as health information) may be shared with ‘Third Parties’ such as Marsh Insurance Brokers to cover our use of personal data for arranging and administering insurance policies, handling claims and complaints and for legal and regulatory purposes.

 7.1.
 For the most part, personal data collected by the school will remain within the school, and will be processed by appropriate individuals only in accordance with access protocols (i.e. on a ‘need to know’ basis).
 Particularly strict rules of access apply in the context of: